pestphp/docs/plugins/watch.md

 ## Filter test

-You still filter the test you want to run during the watching loop by using the `--filter=` option.
+You still can filter the test you want to run during the watching loop by using the `--filter=` option.

 However, the test name should be wrapped into `"` in this case, like this:
 ```bash